tbonzai/frontend-nanodegree-mobile-portfolio/README.md

+### Tips for evaluators

+1. To increase FPS, I made adjustments to main.js on lines 506-513, 525 and 544.

-## Website Performance Optimization portfolio project
+### Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).